 Water Tank in the Loft: Replacements & Removals

 Do you have a water tank in the loft which needs replacing or removing?
-Many people are choosing to get of water tanks in favour of modern heating systems which don’t require them, but some homeowners find that the better option is to upgrade the water tank.
+Many people are choosing to get rid of water tanks in favour of modern heating systems which don’t need them.
+But some homeowners find that the better option is to upgrade the water tank.

 First things first…

 Why are there two water tanks in your loft?